-In the final check to make sure that everything was cleared Ilana was asked to think about eating and see if there was anything left that needed to be dealt with.
+As a final check to make sure that everything was cleared, I asked her to "think about eating and see if there was anything left that needs to be dealt with".
 She said 'No, but I remember something'.

 She came up with a memory of her and her older sister at the table and her sister being difficult and not wanting to eat her dinner.
 Her father said to her sister 'The reason I love Ilana is because she always eats her dinner'.